 Shame or denial of abuse

-Your abuser may be well-liked in the community and make you feel like you cause the abuse.
+Your abuser may be well-liked in the community and make you feel like you are causing the abuse.
 This can lead to feelings of shame and embarrassment.
 Your abuser may even minimise or deny that the abuse is happening, making you feel like you’re making a fuss over nothing.

 Fear of further violence